 With Spark Hire’s pre-recorded video interview services, you can save questions and use the same question templates over and over.
 Again, this takes a lot of the prep work and time out of the interview and candidate selection process.

 Set expectations and clarify the pre-recorded video interview process for candidates.
 Explain how the interview works, the number of takes they’ll receive, where they can reach 24/7 concierge service, and a timeline of when they can expect to move forward using a branded video message.
 With a short video message, candidates receive personalized communication from your team and an enhanced connection from the early stages of the screening process.

 How do you analyze a pre-recorded video interview?

-After viewing all of the video interviews, narrow down your list to whichever candidates stuck out to you.
-At that point, it’s totally up to you whether or not to consider a live video interview or an in-person interview as a prerequisite to a potential job offer.
+After viewing all of the video interviews, narrow down your list to whichever candidates stuck out.
+At that point, it’s up to you to consider a live video interview or an in-person interview as a prerequisite to a potential job offer.

 Whatever the case, one-way video interviews enable you to look at job candidates on a level playing field.
 You’re better able to discover which candidates are worth a second look before actually bringing them into the office.
 And with that, you have a better chance of filling that open position more quickly and with the best possible person.

 Don’t let your video interviews and qualified talent go to waste.
 Create a talent library using your already assessed pre-recorded interviews to decrease future time to hires and increase the number of top candidates in your talent pool.